Locations

 Course Fees: UK Students | EU/EEA/International Students

-Taking a music course at ICMP makes financial sense too, making studying a Songwriting degree at ICMP in London great value as well as great fun.
+Taking a music course at ICMP makes financial sense too, making studying a Songwriting degree at ICMP is great value as well as great fun.
 Student Loans are available to eligible UK and Irish students, see our Fees page for further information.

 Programme Specification | Programme Handbook